Stanford dragon

-The Stanford dragon is a computer graphics 3D test model created with a Cyberware 3030 Model Shop (MS) Color 3D Scanner at Stanford University.
-The data for the model was produced in 1996.
+The Stanford dragon is a computer graphics 3D test model created with a Cyberware 3030 Model Shop (MS) Color 3D scanner at Stanford University.
+Data for the model was produced in 1996.

 The dragon consists of data describing 871,414 triangles determined by 3D scanning a real figurine.
 The data set is often used to test various graphics algorithms, including polygonal simplification, compression, and surface smoothing, similar to the Stanford bunny (1993).

-The model is available in different file formats (.ply, vrml, vl, etc.) on the internet for free.
+The model is available in different file formats (ply, vrml, vl, etc.) on the internet for free.